TanMy21/12-design/README.md

 every user to see everyone else's data, adding privacy controls later will be expensive and almost certainly buggy.

-There is much more to safety-conscious design than just data protection.
+But there is much more to safety-conscious design than just data protection.
 For example, if an application requires users to change their password every few weeks, *security fatigue* will soon set in and people will choose less and less secure passwords [Smalls2021].
 Similarly, programs